magento/devdocs/guides/v2.1/cloud/live/sens-data-over.md

 For details, see TBD.

 ## Manage your configuration and protect sensitive data {#cloud-config-manage-sens-over}
 Magento's store configuration is usually located in the database, and some values are stored in `app/etc/config.php`.
-This can make the configuration of multiple systems (such as staging and prodution) difficult and it also potentially exposes sensitive values to malicious exploits.
+This can make the configuration of multiple systems (such as staging and production) difficult and it also potentially exposes sensitive values to malicious exploits.

 Starting with version 2.1.4, we provide the following: